-Both methods of cleaning are useful, but there are times when using one of the ways that may damage your garment, if not making it look unpleasant.
-So, here are few differences between the two methods of cleaning; laundry and dry cleaning.
+Both methods of cleaning are useful, but there are times when using one of the ways may damage your garment, if not make it look unpleasant.
+So, here are a few differences between the two methods of cleaning; laundry and dry cleaning.

 1. Basic difference

-Perchloroethylene, also known as Perc, is commonly used by many dry cleaners though some contradicting issues are surrounding it.
-Other dry cleaners use Hydrocarbon because it less aggressive than Perc though it may require a much longer cycle.
+Perchloroethylene, also known as Perc, is commonly used by many dry cleaners despite some contradicting issues.
+Other dry cleaners use Hydrocarbon because it is less aggressive than Perc though it may require a much longer cycle.
 Liquid silicone and Glycol ether are also among the accessible solvents used.

 2. Process differences

 Laundry cleaning process

-This is a complete wet process, where garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
-On arrival to your cleaner, your clothing goes through the following process.
+This is a completely wet process, where the garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
+On arrival at your cleaner, your clothing goes through the following process.

 • Mending– if your garment needs any mending, it’s done immediately after inspection.

 • Pre-treating stains– If some stains need special treatment, they are done before going to the washing machine.

 • Sorting.- Your garment is sorted out, according to their color or the materials

 • Washing– Here, your clothing is put in a washing machine using a recommended amount of detergent and then tumbled with water.

-• Drying – Water will be removed in the process by spinning, and some company here in Singapore usually have a dryer that squeezes all the water out.
+• Drying – Water will be removed in the process by spinning, and some companies here in Singapore usually have a dryer that squeezes all the water out.
 Alternatively, they are hung out to dry completely.